-The Alpha Male Handshake is a power move who wants to show dominance over you.
+The Alpha Male Handshake is a power move that seeks to assert dominance upon first meeting someone.

 - AMOG Handshake

 - The Alpha Male Handshake in the club

 “Alpha Male Handshake” refers to someone purposefully crushing your hand and / or yanking your arm.

 It is one of the bluntest Power Moves out there: very basic and purely physical.

 Courtesy of Donald Trump, it has recently gone mainstream also into politics and has one of the most infamous Power Moves.

 You will mostly see it from aggressive and socially uncalibrated individuals.